civican/legisinfo/42-1/bills/C-15/bill_text.md

 ### Section 45.1

-      **(1)** **Her Majesty in right of Canada, any servant or agent of Her Majesty**, the Corporation, its directors, officers and employees and any **person** acting on behalf of the Corporation are not liable to any member institution, depositor with, or creditor or shareholder of, any member institution, or to any other person, for any damages, payment, compensation, **contribution** or indemnity that any such member institution, depositor, creditor, shareholder or other person may suffer or claim by reason of anything done or omitted to be done, in good faith, in the exercise, execution or performance — **or the purported exercise, execution** or **performance** — of any powers, duties and functions **under** this Act.
+      **(1)** Her Majesty in right of Canada, any servant or agent of Her Majesty, the Corporation, its directors, officers and employees and any person acting on behalf of the Corporation are not liable to any member institution, depositor with, or creditor or shareholder of, any member institution, or to any other person, for any damages, payment, compensation, contribution or indemnity that any such member institution, depositor, creditor, shareholder or other person may suffer or claim by reason of anything done or omitted to be done, in good faith, in the exercise, execution or performance — or the purported exercise, execution or performance — of any powers, duties and functions under this Act.

   **(2)** Subsection 45.1(2) of the Act is replaced by the following:

-    **(2)** Nothing in subsection (1) shall be construed to relieve the Corporation from the obligation to make payment in respect of a deposit insured under this Act **or to pay compensation under section 39.23**.
+    **(2)** Nothing in subsection (1) shall be construed to relieve the Corporation from the obligation to make payment in respect of a deposit insured under this Act or to pay compensation under section 39.23.

 ### Section 149